doubtfire-lms/docs.formatif.io/guides/staff/unit-statistics.md

 authors: jakerenzella
 ---

-There are a number of different statistics available within the Doubtfire LMS, which can be viewed at any time during a unit by the teaching staff.
+There are a number of different statistics available within the Formatif LMS, which can be viewed at any time during a unit by the teaching staff.
 In this article, we will explore how to view and interpret the different types of statistics.